Apply Here Now Through Friday, September 22 at 5 p.m. For

-The program has three major components:
+The program has four major components:

 Workshops: Workshops are the core of FLI.
 Participants will attend a mandatory two hour session once a week for 10 weeks.
 This aspect of FLI is the base for the program and provides the tools for participants to educate themselves on becoming involved student leaders in the FSU community as well as to better their personal leadership capabilities.

 Family Groups: Each student will be placed in a Family Group with one facilitator in order to create a deeper connection with a smaller group of participants.
 During the workshops, Family Groups will debrief the topics discussed.
 These groups will occasionally meet outside of the weekly workshops to build relationships.

 Committee Clusters: Each student will be placed in a Committee Cluster with two co-facilitators responsible for ensuring student participation and delegation of the duties outlined within each group.
 FLI shall provide members with the opportunities to foster strong relationships with fellow student leaders within a group setting in order to achieve a common goal.
 Details of the Committee Clusters can be found here.